matheus-alpe/nuxt3-testing-features/README.md

-# Nuxt 3 Minimal Starter
+# Testing Nuxt 3 and Vue 3 features

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.